Battle Hymn of the Tiger Mother: Summary

-Chua uses the term "Tiger Mother" to describe a mother who is a strict disciplinarian.
+Chua employs the term "Tiger Mother" to describe a mother who is a strict disciplinarian.
 In one extreme example, Chua mentioned that she had called one of her children "garbage", a translation of a term her own father called her on occasion in her family's native Hokkien dialect.
 Particularly controversial was the 'Little White Donkey' anecdote, where Chua described how she got her unwilling younger daughter to learn a very difficult piano song: "I hauled Lulu's dollhouse to the car and told her I'd donate it to the Salvation Army piece by piece if she didn't have 'The Little White Donkey' perfect by the next day.
 When Lulu said, 'I thought you were going to the Salvation Army, why are you still here?'
 I threatened her with no lunch, no dinner, no Christmas or Hanukkah presents, no birthday parties for two, three, four years.
 When she still kept playing it wrong, I told her she was purposely working herself into a frenzy because she was secretly afraid she couldn't do it.
 I told her to stop being lazy, cowardly, self-indulgent and pathetic."
 They then "work[ed] right through dinner" without letting her daughter "get up, not for water, not even for bathroom breaks".
 The anecdote concludes by describing how her daughter was "beaming" after she finally mastered the piece and "wanted to play [it] over and over".